cduggn/ccExplorer/README.md

 account and visualize them in a human-readable format like a table, csv file, or chart.
-It's not designed as a replacement for the official AWS COST Explorer CLI but does provide some nice features for visualization and result sorting.
+It's not designed as a replacement for the official AWS COST Explorer CLI but does provide some nice features for visualization.

 Installation